 ABC’s sunflower logo is based upon the idea of growth and development – in the understanding and awareness of eating disorders and of our work in helping all those affected.
 Volunteering produces the seeds for this growth; welcoming and training people to become part of the work we deliver to those struggling with eating disorders.

-There are many ways to volunteer for ABC and Make A Difference.
+There are many ways to volunteer for ABC and Make A Difference, follow this link to view the ABC Ambassadors guide

 Our telephone helpline receives over 500 calls a month and we receive the same number of requests for support through our email service.
 If you have experience in helpline or supportive phone-based work or perhaps have or are undergoing counselling training and would like to develop your understanding of eating disorders, please get in touch.
 Full training is provided by ABC and the Helplines Partnership.